Guide to natural food supplements

 The designation food supplement is defined by Directive 2002/46/EC on food supplements containing vitamins and minerals.
-It set a number of requirements, in particular concerning the minimum and maximum dosage of vitamins and minerals, but also concerning the labelling of products.
-Regulation 1170/2009 of 30 November 2009 is an amendment to the 2006 directive.
-It defines the list of authorized minerals and vitamins.
-Each substance is subject to a complete analysis by EFSA, the European Free Safety Authority, which authorizes or not its marketing.
+It has set a number of requirements including the minimum and maximum dosage of vitamins and minerals, but also the labeling of products.
+Regulation 1170/2009 of November 30, 2009 is an amendment to the 2006 directive.
+It defines the list of authorized mineral and vitamin substances.
+Each substance is subject to a complete analysis by EFSA, European Free Safety Authority, which authorizes or not its marketing.
 Between 2005 and 2009, EFSA received 533 dossiers concerning food supplements.
 186 were withdrawn during the investigation, and half of the others did not present sufficient evidence of any effectiveness.
 Finally, 39 of those rejected had safety concerns.
-EFSA's role is therefore of paramount importance in ensuring that the supplements you consume are safe.
+The role of EFSA is therefore of paramount importance to ensure that the supplements you consume are safe.

 How to recognize quality food supplements?

-As you can see, not all food supplements are equal.
+As you can see, not all dietary supplements are equal.
 To find a quality product, you should first look at its composition.
-Give preference to natural products or products of natural origin and avoid supplements stuffed with excipients and other preservatives.
+Favour natural products or products of natural origin and avoid supplements full of excipients and other preservatives.

 Secondly, the traceability of ingredients is a key criterion for identifying a quality supplement.
 Knowing where the product you are consuming comes from allows you to know how it was produced or collected, which can also influence the quality of the final product.